slogan621/docker-compose-django-mysql-phpmyadmin-baseline/README.md

   captures packets to a pcap file suitable for debugging the net configuration via `tcpdump` and `wireshark`.
 Packet capture will be saved to a local file on your host in the directory `./tcpdump_data` I used this to inspect packet headers when debugging my CSRF config in django and nginx.
-What's cool about this is the local network between the reverse proxy and gunicorn passes the packets around in HTTP so you can inspect the packets.
+What's cool about this is the local network traffic between the reverse proxy and gunicorn is HTTP so capturing the local network allows you to inspect the packets after they are decrypted.